steelswords/blog/content/experience/index.md

 ## Power

-I most significant foray into power electronics was the design of a 2 kW solar powered battery charging station which is still in use today.
+My most significant foray into power electronics was the design of a 2 kW solar powered battery charging station which is still in use today.

 One of my primary concerns as “the drone guy” at work is ensuring all the payload